-Hot yoga is essentially, doing activity in a sauna-like room.
+Hot yoga is essential, doing activities in a sauna-like room.
 The risk of hyperthermia is high, even in those who are seasoned practitioners.
-Although some people are able to ‘get away’ with doing hot yoga during pregnancy, it is highly advisable you don’t, because the risk is not worth it.
+Although some people are able to ‘get away with doing hot yoga during pregnancy, it is highly advisable you don’t, because the risk is not worth it.

 Firstly, the same rules apply in your luteal phase as I mentioned in the Hot Yoga in Pregnancy paragraph.
 If fertilization has occurred, it’s best to treat your body as if you were pregnant and avoid any risk of hyperthermia.

 Secondly, doing activities in high heat creates stress on the body.
 Our bodies react to stress by creating a sympathetic (fight or flight) response, which shunts blood to what our body considers the most important organs, like the lungs, heart, and brain.
 This is where problems arise; we only have a finite amount of blood circulating in our body, if you redirect and increase circulation to the lungs, heart, and brains, you are taking blood away from somewhere else, in this case, the digestive system and reproductive organs.
 Do this over a long period of time and reproductive issues can arise.
 In extreme cases, even amenorrhea (absence of menstruation).
 Essentially, you are starving your uterus and ovaries of the oxygen and nutrient-rich blood supply they need to be most fertile.
 Dehydration is a whole other aggravating factor, but I assume that the person doing the hot yoga is replenishing all of the fluid they lost in class.

 SO please, do yoga, enjoy yoga, be yoga…just do it in a normal temperature room.